 Prior to her appointment as the Centennial Enhancement Chair in One Health and Wellness, Dr. Dell held a Research Chair in Substance Abuse at the U of S. Funded by the Government of Saskatchewan from 2007-2016, her work concentrated on research, community outreach and training.
 In this appointment, Dr. Dell secured 4 million in external funding for her community engaged research program as a Principal Investigator and more than double that amount when including her role as a co-applicant and collaborator.
 In this work she addressed innovative areas in substance abuse, ranging from horse assisted therapy for youth in treatment to knowledge translation efforts addressing the role of identity and stigma in the healing journeys of Indigenous women from problematic substance use.
 Her work has been successfully translated into over two dozen artistic forms, such as music videos, paintings and fact sheets for community organizations.
 She also published over 40 peer-reviewed journal articles, with lead authorship on over half, and over a dozen book chapters in this position.
 She co-edited a Special Edition of the Substance Use & Misuse journal, which included 20 articles representing 12 countries.
 She also published over 25 technical reports over the 9 year period as the Research Chair in Substance Abuse.
-You can access the outcomes of her work here: http://www.addictionresearchchair.ca Dr. Dell continues to lead studies in this field, including the Canadian Research Initiative in Substance Misuse, Prairie Node.
+You can access the outcomes of her work here: http://www.addictionresearchchair.ca Dr. Dell continues to lead studies in this field, including as a co-Principal Investigator with the Canadian Research Initiative in Substance Misuse, Prairie Node.

 Dr. Dell’s teaching and student supervision is concentrated in the general area of health and wellness.
 Her classroom assignments frequently translate into community action, ranging from informing an animal assisted intervention in a federal penitentiary through to a student-driven binge drinking prevention initiative—What’s Your Cap?—on the U of S Campus.